Position: Graph Foundation Models are Already Here: Existing GFMs and Key Designs

-Based on the model transferability across domains and tasks, we can roughly distinguish the existing primitive GFMs into three categories: task-specific, domain-specific, and prototype GFMs.
-We provide definitions and examples for each category, with additional illustrations in Appendix~\ref{sec:egfm}.
+Based on the model transferability across domains and tasks, we can roughly distinguish the existing primitive GFMs into three categories: task-specific, domain-specific, and primitive GFMs.
+We provide definitions and examples for each category, with a more comprehensive illustration in Appendix~\ref{app:exist-gfm}.

 A \textit{task-specific/domain-specific GFM} should be transferable across the specific task/domain and thus adapt to diverse downstream datasets and domain-specific tasks.
-A notable example of a task-specific GFM is ULTRA~\citep{galkin2023towardsULTRA}, achieving superior zero-shot knowledge graph completion (KGC) performance across datasets from various domains.
+A notable example of a task-specific GFM is ULTRA~\citep{galkin2023towardsULTRA}, achieving superior zero-shot knowledge graph completion performance across datasets from various domains.
+A task-specific GFM shows great practical benefits, as it can be trained on data-rich domains, e.g., Wikipedia knowledge graphs, and subsequently improve effectiveness in resource-limited domains, e.g., geography knowledge graph.
 A domain-specific GFM instance, DiG~\cite{zheng2023predicting}, learns universal representations across various chemical tasks by leveraging domain-specific knowledge.
+The domain-specific GFM is highly efficient, as one model can serve all tasks while also delivering improved effectiveness compared to single-task models.

-A \textit{Prototype GFM} exhibits the capability to generalize towards a limited number of datasets and tasks.
-A notable example is PRODIGY~\cite{huang2023prodigy} which can perform few-shot in-context learning over node classification and link prediction on text-attributed graphs.
-However, since \citet{huang2023prodigy} employs a shallow GNN as its core model, the scalability and flexibility to additional datasets and tasks, given its modest model size, remains uncertain.
+A \textit{primitive GFM} exhibits the capability to generalize towards a limited number of datasets and tasks.
+A notable example is OFA~\cite{oneforall}, which is co-trained on data ranging from citation networks and molecule graphs to knowledge graphs via a unified task formation on node, link, and graph level tasks.
+The OFA model can achieve comparable or even better performance over the vanilla GNNs on each task.
+Nonetheless, OFA requires transforming all node features into text for co-training, which may not be convenient for all types of data.
+This co-training paradigm may also limit its generalization to unseen tasks and domains.

-Concurrently, there have been efforts~\cite{li2023surveyGraphLLM} to harness LLMs for graph-related tasks.
-Although LLMs excel in the NLP realm, directly simply flattening graph structures and prompting LLM yields suboptimal results, evidenced by studies on both text-attributed~\cite{Chen2023ExploringTP} and non-text-attributed graphs \cite{wang2023NLGRAPH}.
-A noteworthy approach is GraphText~\citep{zhao2023graphtext} employs a tree-based prompt design that retains structural semantics, delivering satisfactory few-shot in-context learning performance.
-However, the LLM meets fundamental issues~\cite{saparov2022language, dziri2023faith} on addressing graph data.
-We provide a further discussion on the usage of LLM in the graph domain in Section~\ref{sec:next}.